tranlynhathao/tranlynhathao/README.md

                                          .-/+ossossososso+/-.
 ```
 -->
-👋 Hello!
-I'm Tran Ly Nhat Hao, and Tay Ninh is where I'm from in Vietnam.
-I'm a first-year student at the VNUHCM - University of Science right now.
+👋 Hi there!
+I'm Tran Ly Nhat Hao, a first-year student at VNUHCMC - University of Science, from Vietnam.

-❤️‍🔥 I am actively looking for positions in machine learning and software engineering.
-To significantly impact social change, I hope to use my skills in project management, programming, and creative.
+❤️‍🔥 I'm now searching for work in software engineering and machine learning.
+My goal is to put my creativity, programming, and project management talents to work.

-📘 You can contact me by email at haotran04022005@gmail.com if you have any questions or would want to work together.
-You can also find me on LinkedIn under the name Tran Ly Nhat Hao.
-You can also explore more about me and my endeavors on my personal website.
+I can be reached at haotran04022005@gmail.com if you would like to collaborate or if you have any questions.
+Additionally, you may find me on LinkedIn, where my name is Tran Ly Nhat Hao.
+My personal webpage has more information about me and my endeavours.

-Thank you for considering me for any potential opportunities, and I look forward to connecting with you soon.
+I appreciate you stopping by my own webpage.
+Wishing you luck!

 ## 🌐 Socials: